untillpro/scm4j/scm4j-releaser/README.md

 # Terms

 - `Managable dependency` (`mdeps`)
- -Component which has its own repository and is under control, i.e. can be built, branched and uploaded to a maven repository
+ - Component which has its own repository and is under control, i.e. can be built, branched and uploaded to a maven repository

 # Data Structure